Course-Correct-Labs/ai-agency-evals/README.md

 > **Scope**: This repository implements engineering evaluations derived from theoretical manuscripts (The Polite Liar, Delegated Introspection, Observer-Time).
 These are operationalizations of specific diagnostic claims about LLM behavior—not claims of general cognitive equivalence.
 Mock runs use simulated dialogues for reproducibility.

+> *Note: The manuscripts referenced here are under peer review.
+This repository contains implementation code and evaluation frameworks only.*

 This repository implements faithful, minimal-compute experiments that operationalize theoretical frameworks from three academic manuscripts on AI alignment, epistemic pathology, and temporal consciousness.

 <p align="center">